Danilo-Zekovic/react-tableql/README.md

 # react-tableql

+---

-React table component that is integrated with Apollo and GraphQL.
+React table component that is harnessing the power of Apollo and GraphQL.
 Simple way to display your data.

 Official React TableQL Storybook: https://danilo-zekovic.github.io/react-tableql/